 How to Choose Wireless Headphones

 Not all headphones sound the same.
 Some boost the bass for a more energetic feel, while others focus on clarity for vocals and acoustic tracks.
 What you listen to most and whether you prefer a natural sound or something with extra punch should influence your choice.
 Most casual listeners will be pleased with any higher-ranking option in sound quality, and there is an argument that most will be happy with good sound, not knowing what they might be missing from a pair with excellent sound.
+We think many listeners will be pleased with headphones scoring over 6.5 for sound quality.

 Earbuds are the best option for high-impact activities where stability and water resistance are paramount.
+Credit: Natalie Kafader

 Where Will You Wear Them?

-Working Out
+Working Out and Running

 Some customizations, like the AirPods Max's spatial audio, can create an immersive, theater-like experience.
+Credit: Matt Lighthart

 What's Your Budget?

-If you're looking for the cleanest, most detailed audio and serene noise cancellation in a wireless headphone, expect to pay $300 or more.
+If you're looking for the cleanest, most detailed audio and serene noise cancellation in a wireless headphone, expect to pay $400 or more.
 However, there are great, super comfortable contenders with some trade-offs in the $50-$100 range.
-Noise cancellation might be less effective, or the sound might lack some depth and clarity, but the experience can still be enjoyable.
+Noise cancellation might be less effective, or the sound might lack some depth and clarity, but the experience can still be remarkably enjoyable.

-A smart way to save?
-Look for previous-generation models like the Sony WH-1000XM4 and WH-1000XM5—older models often drop in price when new versions launch, giving you high-end performance for a lot less.
+Look for previous-generation models, such as the Sony WH-1000XM5, to save money compared to the latest releases.
+Older models often drop in price when new versions are launched, giving you high-end performance for a significantly lower price.

 The best headphones fit your listening preferences, lifestyle, and budget.
+Credit: Matt Lighthart

 Other Notable Wireless Headphones